Mr. Natural (character): Inspiration

 Barry Miles writes that Mr. Natural is a lampoon of Maharishi Mahesh Yogi.
-In the film Comic Book Confidential, Crumb says that he was inspired to draw the character when he heard then radio DJ David Rubenstein, jokingly calling himself "Mr. Natural".
+In the film Comic Book Confidential, Crumb says that he was inspired to draw the character when he heard then radio DJ David Rubenstein jokingly calling himself "Mr. Natural".

 A conscious model for Mr. Natural would be various louche and disreputable Great Depression survivors who'd gone through the Second World War in various capacities such as war correspondent, and who'd volunteered for service in the Spanish Civil War, only to discover, in the McCarthy era of the 1950s, that their background made them unemployable and who developed various sorts of scams to prey upon the postwar Baby Boomers' search for enlightenment.

 Crumb has acknowledged that one inspiration for Mr. Natural was a character called The Little Hitchhiker from a comic strip called The Squirrel Cage by Gene Ahern, which ran from 1936 to 1953.
 An homage is sometimes read into this.
 Mr. Natural also somewhat resembles an E. C. Segar character, Dr. O.G.
 Wotasnozzle.
 Mr. Natural's one-piece yellow outfit bears a resemblance to Richard F. Outcault's early comic strip The Yellow Kid.

 In popular culture

 In 1978, a pornographic film called Up in Flames was made, featuring Mr. Natural and Gilbert Shelton's Fabulous Furry Freak Brothers.
 The film was made without the knowledge or permission of Crumb or Shelton.

 Mr. Natural appeared, unauthorized, stamped on the blotter paper of a popular form of LSD in the 1970s.

 A Martin Rowson cartoon in the July 24, 2008, edition of The Guardian featured the recently arrested Radovan Karadžić in the guise of Mr. Natural.

-In the Breaking Bad season 5 episode "Confessions", the criminal lawyer Saul Goodman calls Jesse Pinkman "Mr. Natural" upon Jesse lighting a joint in Saul's office.

-On the television sitcom, Raising Hope, a recurring outfit for the main character Jimmy Chance, was a "Mr. Natural" T-shirt.

 Mr. Natural makes a cameo in Disney film Chip 'n Dale: Rescue Rangers, as one of the toons operating on Main Street's hidden black market.
-He is voiced by the film's director Akiva Schaffer.
+His only line, "Far out!", is voiced by the film's director Akiva Schaffer.